Opinion: can the true crime genre help us to understand what is true justice and how to achieve it?

 Justice is something different.
 First, it is not entertainment.
 Second, while it may entail education as a component - and relevant education may help us to think about and even approach justice - it is not a form of education in itself.

 Rather, justice is an idea and a goal.
 It has diffuse philosophical, theological, cultural and experiential roots and no era, place, or form of government ever has produced a consensus on what exactly justice is in its essence.
 Indeed, even the narrower concept of distributive justice—the idea of a societal, mutual effort to give everyone his or her due—defies consensus in practice.
-In short, while the ideal and the pursuit of justice seem to have universal human values, we never have agreed on what exactly justice is.
+In short, while the idea and the pursuit of justice both seem to be universal human values, we never have agreed on what exactly justice is.

 From RTÉ Radio 1's Arena, an interview with Jennifer Forde and Sam Bungey, the makers of true crime podcast West Cork about the 1996 murder of Sophie Toscan du Plantier